erlliam/twitch-demo/README.txt

 The client ID comes from that application in step 1.
 The same applies for the redirect URL.

+For my code to work, you will have to put that client ID in the variable at the top called clientID.

 Step 3:

 At this point, the user has been sent over to the Twitch